weder96/aws-certification-learning/module-1/README.md

 You can find prescriptive guidance on implementation in the Operational Excellence Pillar whitepaper.

 ### Design Principles

 There are five design principles for operational excellence in the cloud:
-- Perform operations as code
+- Perform operations as code - Infrastructure as code
-- Make frequent, small and reversible changes
+- Make frequent, small, reversible changes - So that in case of any failure, you can reverse it
-- Refine operations procedures frequently
+- Refine operations procedures frequently - And ensure that team members are familiar with it
 - Anticipate failure
 - Learn from all operational failures
+- Use managed services - to reduce operational burden
+- Implement observability for actionable insights - performance, reliability, cost…

 ### Best Practices